 Of all of the breads that I bake, cornbread muffins often seems to be at the top of my list—and these Maple Cornbread Muffins are always in regular rotation!
 They’re soft, easy to mix up, and store well in the fridge or freezer.
 Oh and the kids love them!

-We love corn muffins alongside soup, stews, and chili—or warmed with eggs in the morning or on their own as a toddler snack.
+We love corn muffins alongside soup, stews, and chili—or warmed with eggs in the morning and even on their own as a toddler snack.
 I particularly love this recipe because (in addition to being delicious!) each muffin is filled with protein and complex carbs, so they are more nutritious than the standard white flour variety.

 Ingredients in Cornbread Muffins